nithinmurali/pygsheets/README.md

 ## Basic Usage

-1. [Obtain OAuth2 credentials from Google Developers Console](https://console.developers.google.com/start/api?id=sheets.googleapis.com) for google spreadsheet and drive api and save the file as client_secret.json in same directory as project
+1. [Obtain OAuth2 credentials from Google Developers Console](https://console.developers.google.com/start/api?id=sheets.googleapis.com) for __google spreadsheet api__ and __drive api__ and save the file as client_secret.json in same directory as project

 2. Start using pygsheets: